Waterlily Holiday Cottage

 Located in the far west of Great Britain on a peninsula almost completely surrounded by the sea, magnificent granite coastline wraps around Cornwall for almost 300 miles.
 Cornwall is also the location of mainland Great Britain's most southerly point, The Lizard, and one of the most westerly points, Land's End.
-With a vast landscape of granite outcrops and spectacular clifftops, this dramatic coastline boasts unspoilt fishing harbours, miles of sandy beaches and pounding Atlantic surf which provides a natural playground for a variety of water sports.
+With a vast landscape of spectacular clifftops, this dramatic coastline boasts unspoilt fishing harbours, miles of sandy beaches and pounding Atlantic surf - which provides a natural playground for a variety of water sports.
 And who can forget the famous Cornish pasties for a traditional lunchtime snack, and luscious afternoon cream teas?

 The South West coast path provides walks for all abilities, leading to a host of old smugglers caves, beaches, and pretty Cornish hamlets.
 Inland, Cornwall is a county of contrasts from the wilderness of captivating Bodmin Moor with its fascinating granite stone circles, great walking trails and local smuggling legends, to the tranquil rural landscapes of the Roseland and the Lizard peninsulas.

 There's also the dynamic art scene with its hub at the Tate Gallery in St Ives, coupled with a food lovers paradise which rivals London!
 Cornwall has a multitude of award-winning local food producers and internationally famed chefs.